DiyaChakraborty/PetCare-Simulation-Game/README.md

 This pet care simulation game serves as a great example of applying OOP concepts in a practical scenario, providing users with an enjoyable gaming experience.

 ## Future Development
-Future enhancements may include:
+- **Multiplayer Mode**: Enable players to interact with each other's pets.
-- Adding more pet types and breeds.
+- **Expanded Pet Types**: Introduce more pet varieties with unique traits.
-- Implementing a graphical user interface (GUI) for a more immersive experience.
+- **Enhanced Graphics**: Incorporate graphical elements using SFML for a richer user experience.
-- Introducing additional features like training and competitions.